-Allows qualifying companies to potentially capture up to $56,000 in tax credits (per qualified employee) for hiring individuals in traditionally difficult to employ categories; such as recently discharged veterans, ex-offenders, long-term unemployed, and public assistance recipients.
-Administered by the State of California Franchise Tax Board (FTB).
+The New Employment Credit (NEC) affords San Diego businesses a unique opportunity to capture valuable tax credits intended to leverage against their annual state income tax liability.
+In part, the NEC allows qualifying companies to potentially capture up to $56,000 in tax credits (per qualified employee) for hiring individuals in traditionally difficult to employ categories; such as recently discharged veterans, ex-offenders, long-term unemployed, and public assistance recipients.

-Flexible tax credit program intended to promote job creation, business attraction, retention and expansion efforts in California.
-Program goal is to incentivize companies planning to move to CA; or expand their existing business operations in the State.
-Companies statewide submit on-line applications for the opportunity to capture significant quarterly allocations of State tax credits.
-Administered by State of California Business and Economic Development Department (GoBIZ).
+This flexible tax credit program promotes job creation, and business attraction, retention and expansion efforts in California.
+The program goal is to incentivize companies planning to move to California, or expand their existing business operations in the state.
+Companies statewide submit online applications for the opportunity to capture significant quarterly allocations of state tax credits.
+The program is administered by California Governor's Office of Business and Economic Development (GO-Biz).

 Partial Sales Tax Exemption Program

-Affords businesses a 4.19% State sales tax exemption for qualifying manufacturing equipment purchases statewide; resulting in an immediate, direct cost benefit for company at the time qualifying equipment is purchased.
-Administered by State of California Board of Equalization (BOE).
+The Partial Sales Tax Exemption Program affords businesses a 4.19% state sales tax exemption for qualifying manufacturing equipment purchases statewide; resulting in an immediate, direct cost benefit for company at the time qualifying equipment is purchased.
+The program is administered by state of California Board of Equalization (BOE).

-For more information regarding qualifying equipment and eligibility requirements for this partial sales tax exemption please download the Sales & Use Tax Exemption Incentive presentation or visit the State of California Board of Equalization - Manufacturing and Research & Development Exemption Program.
+For more information regarding qualifying equipment and eligibility requirements for this partial sales tax exemption, download the Sales and Use Tax Exemption Incentive presentation or visit the state of California Board of Equalization - Manufacturing and Research & Development Exemption Program.